effekt-lang/effekt/README.md

 ## Contributing

 Thanks for considering to contribute to the Effekt compiler!
 For setting up your local environment, please check out our [contributing guide](https://effekt-lang.org/contributing.html) on the [website](https://effekt-lang.org).

+## License

+All contents of the `kiama` directory are based on [Tony Sloane's Kiama](https://github.com/inkytonik/kiama/) and licensed under the MPL 2.0.
+See [kiama/LICENSE](kiama/LICENSE) for details.
+The remainder of this project is licensed under the MIT license.
+See [LICENSE](LICENSE) for details.